AndlerRL/shopaholic-reacjs/README.md

 ### CHANGE_LOG ###

+__`[v0.9.41]`__

+* New Component for the app!
+The Payout Component, where it is implemented the Stripe API and will proceed to complete the purchase of any selected order.
+Connections are missing but works just fine.

+* Added more actions for all the stores, with are the Error Confirmation actions, where whenever a customer encounter an error, this will be reflected into the Error Snackbar.

+__Bug fix:__

+* Worked on Facebook Login SDK and actually there is not too much to do, not per say that I can manipulate the back-end (witch is not) and see what it's happening there so I could see how to fix it completely, due there is a 500 'Undocumented' error.
+And, instead I created conditionals where will `return null;`/`return;` every time that the error happen by now.

+* The render loop suddenly disappeared after clean the code, so I couldn't re-create the bug in order to see what was wrong.
+Though, it's working fine!

 __`[v0.9.0]`__

 Built more components and more generators, such as:

 * Sagas for Customer Login, such as Facebook Login for example.

 * Sagas connection between different areas of the application, witch is the Customer information Update and Address.
 Those are followed with the orders process, AKA Checkout and CustomerData components.

 * Sagas connection for customer Login with Facebook, well, Social Login actually.

 * Order component rendering, where customer can see al the orders that he/her made and see the details of it; also a bit animated.

 __Bugs:__

 * There is an issue with Facebook Login Javascript SDK with the Turing ECommerce API, where actually I get the accessToken from the FB SDK but backend it's not receiving it, actually I have an `Internal Server Error 500` that well, I'm not available to login with fb, but with others works.

 * There is an specific order that occurs this error and I need to see what's happening:
   * Init webapp, and go to products, then search something, in categories for example and select a t-shirt; purchase it.

   * After getting Product Detail and go to another product and purchase it.
 Do the same process like 3 times... then,

   * Go to your shopping cart, and DO IT WITHOUT LOGGING IN––Login––and then poof!

   * Exceed rendering looping.
 But, if you reload the website, it is ok, it's fine, but you should go to the checkout area, not that.

 _`[v0.8.5]`__